CarolinaFledgling/CarolinaFledgling/README.md

 ### Hi there 👋

-Nice to meet you, I'm Karolina
+Nice to meet you, My name is Karolina

 ### Who Am I? 🤠

 - 🤓 Self taught Developer

+- 🧳 I'm from Poland but I live in Norway

 - 🔭 I’m currently working on my portfolio using React and Sanity (CMS)

 - 🎯 Goal : To be a better Developer

-- 😄 I'm open for new opportunities.
+- 😄 I'm open for new opportunities

 - 🧐 I'm interested in building high-quality websites and dynamic applications.